yogeshm01/yogeshm01/README.md

 <h2 align="left">Hi 👋!
-My name is Yogesh Mishra and I'm a Frontend Developer with passion for Competitive Programming 😉</h2>
+My name is Yogesh Mishra, and I'm a Frontend Developer with a passion for Competitive Programming 😉</h2>

 ###